-On October 10 and 11, Transportation Alternatives will bring together leading industry and policy experts, advocates, and elected officials for the fifth annual Vision Zero Cities Conference, taking place at Columbia University’s Alfred Lerner Hall.
+From October 19 through 23, Transportation Alternatives will bring together leading industry and policy experts, advocates, and elected officials for the fifth annual Vision Zero Cities Conference, taking place online.

-In conjunction with the conference, Transportation Alternatives will publish a fourth edition of the Vision Zero Cities Journal.
+In conjunction with the conference, Transportation Alternatives will publish a fifth edition of the Vision Zero Cities Journal.

 Vision Zero is not just a policy goal—it’s an imperative.
 It is crucial that we continue the push to identify and support the most effective strategies to eliminate every traffic-related death and serious injury.